Human Dignity Alliance

 The Human Dignity Alliance (Comhaontas Dhínit an Duine) is a minor right-wing political party in Ireland.
-The party was officially founded on 29 June 2018 by Senator Rónán Mullen.
+The party was founded in June 2018 by Senator Rónán Mullen.

 Background

 Mullen, the party's founder, has served as an independent senator for the National University of Ireland constituency since 2007.
 In 2014 he contested the European Parliament election unsuccessfully in the Midlands-North-West constituency.
-Mullen was prominent in campaigns opposing same-sex marriage in the 2015 referendum and abortion in the 2018 referendum.
-He is also a member of the European Christian Political Movement.
+Mullen was prominent in referendum campaigns opposing same-sex marriage in the 2015 referendum and abortion in the 2018 referendum.
+He is also a member of the European Christian Political Party.

 Foundation

-The Human Dignity Alliance was borne out of a political grouping within Leinster House that met annually.
-Following Mullen's campaigns in the 2015 and 2018 referendums, the Human Dignity Alliance was officially established in June 2018 in support of his pro-life position.
-The party was registered, with the clerk of Dáil Éireann, to contest European and Oireachtas elections.
+The Human Dignity Alliance was born out of a political grouping within Leinster House that met annually.
+The party was established on 29 June 2018 in support of Mullen's pro-life position and was registered with the clerk of Dáil Éireann, to contest Dáil, European and local elections.
 Mullen predicted the party would be a "slow burner" and see growth over time.
-Independent TD Mattie McGrath in 2018 ruled out joining the Human Dignity Alliance.
+In July 2018, independent TD Mattie McGrath ruled out joining the Human Dignity Alliance.
+As of 2024, no one had contested an election as a candidate of the party.